mloberg/jekyll-browsersync/README.md

 ## Usage

-Once you have it installed, you should have a new `browser-sync` command under Jekyll.
+Once you have it installed, you should have a new `browsersync` command under Jekyll.

-    $ bundle exec jekyll browser-sync
+    $ bundle exec jekyll browsersync

 If you have Browsersync installed in a custom location, you can specify this with the `--browser-sync` option.

-    $ bundle exec jekyll browsersync --browser-sync ~/bin/browser-sync
+    $ bundle exec jekyll browser-sync --browser-sync ~/bin/browser-sync

 If you would like to serve the site using https, use the `--https` option.

     $ bundle exec jekyll bs --https

+If you have any other options you would like passed to the Browsersync command, pass them as arguments.

+    $ bundle exec jekyll browsersync -- --no-notify

 ## Contributing